Richard-Wi/python-tutorial-jupyter/README.md

 There is also going to be a binder, if I can manage to make one.

-The tutorial is in german and concerns itself just with beginner-level stuff, like variables, conditions, for/while loops, how to define and use functions and import libraries.
+The tutorial is in german and concerns itself with variables, conditions, for/while loops, how to define and use functions and import libraries.

 ## Getting started